strongloop-archive/strong-gateway-demo/notes-app-gateway/README.md

 ```

 The server is now denying requests from unauthorized users.

->You can set up this step automatically by executing `./sample-configs/step-3/install`

 ###Step 4 - Enable the OAuth 2.0 Authorization Code flow on the client